phillip3005/GoogleDrive-Image-Video-Manager/README.md

 ## Description

-This project allows you to manage images and videos stored in your Google Drive through the following endpoints:
+This project allows you to upload and download images and videos with e.g. ShareX and store it in your Google Drive.

 - `https://i.<domain>.de/<ID>`: Displays the image.
 - `https://i.<domain>.de/<ID>/raw`: Displays the raw image.